Chris has been involved in a number of major projects in the last few years, including:

 ‘Interpretation and the Origin of Life’, with Andrew Robinson, funded by the Science and Transcendence Advanced Research Series.

-Chris’s 2014 Sarum lectures on divine glory will shortly lead to a monograph ‘Glory and Longing: theology in a suffering world’, to be published by Cambridge University Press in 2018.
+Chris’s 2014 Sarum lectures on divine glory led to a monograph ‘Glory and Longing: theology in a suffering world’, published by Cambridge University Press in 2018.

-Chris’s longstanding interest in the problem of suffering (see his chapter in ‘The Cambridge Companion to the Problem of Evil’, CUP, 2017) finds practical expression in his project on tragedy and trauma in congregations.
+Chris’s longstanding interest in the problem of suffering (see his chapter in ‘The Cambridge Companion to the Problem of Evil’, CUP, 2017) found practical expression in his project on tragedy and trauma in congregations, funded by the Templeton World Charity Foundation.
 The book from the project, ‘Tragedies and Christian Congregations’ ed Meg Warner, Christopher Southgate, Carla A. Grosch-Miller and Hilary Ison, was published by Routledge in 2020.
 See also tragedyandcongregations.org.uk.
-This work drew extensively on the experience of trauma in the USA – see ictg.org for more details.
+This work drew extensively on the experience of trauma in the USA.
+See ictg.org for more details.
+During 2022 Chris’s work on trauma led to invitations to speak to the National Methodist Conference and the Strategic Leadership Development Programme of the Church of England.